hgsongra/simple-nosql-json-db/README.md

     $ hql delete name=jon
     Record(s) deleted!

-It'll delete all the matching records from store data where the record contains the key name `name` and value `Jon`.
+It'll delete all the matching records from store data, where the record contains the key name `name` and value `jon`.
 To verify the changes you can run `hql -l` it'll display remaining records.

 Find record `find` or `-f`
 ----------